harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_panel/dashboard_panel.md

 - Set the `loading` prop to `true` to show a loading spinner.
 - Use `loadingDelayed` and `loadingDelayedText` for long-running operations.
-- The panel handles the visual loading state while your content handles the actual data loading.
+- The panel handles the visual loading state while you handle the actual data loading.

 ### Filters